 As a designer, I thrive working on a diverse range of projects.
 This enables me to keep my design skills and ideas fresh and creative and means I’m always ready to tackle a new challenge.

 “Being a freelance graphic designer has allowed me to meet such a diverse range of clients ranging from the food and retail industry to mining companies and local councils.
 I love being able to work closely with my clients and build strong relationships with them so that I can better understand their business goals and add value to their company.”

-I often get asked "why the name ‘When Adam Met Eve’?
-The name originated from a random brainstorming session with a friend to come up with a unique name that was memorable and intriguing - originally to start up a blog.
-Being known for asking a million hypotheticals, I turned to my friend one day and said “What do you think happened when Adam met Eve?
+I’m often asked, "Why the name ‘When Adam Met Eve’?”
+Originally intended to start up a blog, the name was conceived during an impromptu brainstorming session with a friend in an attempt to create something unique, memorable and intriguing.
+Renowned for asking a million hypotheticals, I turned to my friend and asked, “What do you think happened when Adam met Eve?
 What if Adam never liked Eve or vice versa but they would be stuck together for the rest of their lives?”
-And thus the name was born.
+And thus When Adam Met Eve was born.

 Once the name was established, the logo came naturally.
 Although not normally associated with a freelance graphic designer, I liked that it had a point of difference to other agencies and that its quirkiness aptly reflected my personality.
 Little did I know that I was going to expand into other areas to incorporate my offshoot jewellery business, which has allowed the name to fit comfortably across both areas.
 As visual branding was a primary focus for When Adam Met Eve, the logo needed to be friendly and memorable and draw in companies that wanted to invest in creativity and ingenuity, as opposed to the typical “churn and burn” of graphic design studios.